sanahmed/PhaME/README.md

 ## Installing PhaME

-PhaME can be installed using conda.
+PhaME can be installed and used in following ways:

+### 1. Using conda directly

 If you do not have anaconda or miniconda installed, please do so.
 Installation of miniconda or anaconda is rather straight forward.
 See [here](https://conda.io/miniconda.html).
 After installtion of conda, add channels for bioconda and conda-forge using:

-    $ conda config --add channels r
+    $ conda config --add channels conda-forge
     $ conda config --add channels defaults
-    $ conda config --add channels conda-forge
     $ conda config --add channels bioconda
+    $ conda config --add channels r

 Then simply run: